wangqipeng/DynamicPricingForElectronic/README.md

 ## Introduction
 This project implements a **dynamic retail pricing strategy** using **Q-learning**, a reinforcement learning algorithm that optimizes pricing decisions over time.
 The goal is to maximize revenue by selecting the best pricing strategy for each product based on market conditions, demand elasticity, and weekday trends.

+## Dataset Description
+The dataset contains historical pricing information for various electronic products, including:
+- **Product ID**: Unique identifier for each product
+- **Prices (Min & Max)**: Historical price range for each product
+- **Demand Data**: Consumer interest level based on historical records
+- **Cost Information**: Estimated production or acquisition costs
+- **Time Indicators**: Potentially useful for detecting trends over weekdays vs. weekends

+### **Download the Dataset**
+To run this project, you need to download the dataset from **[Kaggle](https://www.kaggle.com/datasets/datafiniti/electronic-products-prices/data)** and place it in the current directory.

+---

 ## Solution Overview
 The **Q-learning agent** interacts with an environment where it adjusts product prices and learns from feedback (rewards).
 The environment simulates **consumer demand** by considering **price elasticity**, **weekday/weekend effects**, and other market factors.